 We would be one of the lucky ones if our day job were also our passion.
 It is true: do what you love and you won’t have to work a day in your life.
 Let me burst that bubble: No, that’s a needle in the haystack.
 Give it up.
 I did.
 I am happy enough that I have a job I don’t hate.

-This day job that I like, but is not my passion, provides me the following:
+This day job that I like, although it may not my passion, provides me the following:

 - Roof over my head